o

 Why do we have bad trips and no trips?
 Sometimes the fault is with us, sometimes with the mushroom and sometimes with the environment we take it in.
 If we are highly-strung, have a controlling personality, and find it difficult to relax and go with the flow, we are much more likely to have a bad trip.
 If we are in a bad mood or feeling anxious or suspicious, the likelihood is even higher.

 The “setting” part is also important.
 You should be taking it in a safe and supportive environment with people you trust, ideally with an experienced guide.
-You should feel comfortable and confident in the knowledge that if you completely let go of the reins, you will be held, and that whatever happens, it will be contained, and things won’t spin out of control.
+You should feel comfortable and confident in the knowledge that if you completely let go of the reins, you will be held, and that whatever crazy happens, it will be contained, and things won’t spin out of control.

 Apart from “set and setting”, the main contributing factor to the resulting experience is the psychedelic compound itself.
 It depends on the quality and quantity: you want the good stuff at the right dosage.
-Too little and you might have little more than a threshold experience or absolutely “Nada”; too much and you might have an overwhelmingly intense experience that careers off into a “Mal Viaje”.
+Too little and you might have little more than a threshold experience or absolutely “nada”; too much and you might have an overwhelmingly intense experience that careers off into a “mal viaje”.

-We are in continuous intimate dialogue and communion with the mushroom, whether it seems barely perceptible on the mushroom side or out of control on our side.
+However, it is often our own psychological resistance which blocks the proper working of the mushroom, and keeps a potentially beautiful mild-to-medium experience at the threshold level or a potentially profound medium-to-strong one in the waiting room.
+We are in continuous intimate dialogue and communion with the mushroom, whether it be barely perceptible or all over the place.
 The sacred dance is on, no matter what.
 And the trip isn’t over until it’s over.

 o